theborakompanioni/azure-docs.de-de/articles/vs-azure-tools-docker-machine-azure-config.md

 <properties
-   pageTitle="Erstellen von Docker-Hosts in Azure mit Docker Machine | Microsoft Azure" description="Beschreibt die Verwendung von Docker Machine zum Erstellen von Docker-Hosts in Azure." services="azure-container-service" documentationCenter="na" authors="mlearned"
+   pageTitle="Create Docker hosts in Azure with Docker Machine | Microsoft Azure" description="Describes use of Docker Machine to create docker hosts in Azure." services="azure-container-service" documentationCenter="na" authors="mlearned"